|Height:||24 – 28 inches|

 The Dobie-Basset Can look like either of its parents but will tend to have a long muscular body between 60 and 100 pounds.
 The facial features, ears, and tail look like the dominant parent, and there is quite a bit of variation.

-Dobie-Basset Puppies – What You Should Know Before You Buy…
+Dobie-Basset Puppies – Before You Bring One Home…

 3 Little-Known Facts About the Dobie-Basset